spray/spray/docs/documentation/spray-io/io-bridge.rst

   completed.
 The handler of the connection receives a ``Closed`` event after the connection has been closed.

 Send
   Write the contents of the given ByteBuffers to the handles connection.
-If ``ack`` is true the sender receives a ``SentOk`` event when all bytes have been successfully written to the socket.
+If ``ack`` is defined the sender receives its content as a "send confirmation" message when all bytes have been successfully written to the socket.

 StopReading
   Stop reading from the handles connection.